shajra/haskell-hls-nix/README.md

 -   useful build tools like `cabal`, `stack`, and `gen-hie`
 -   useful tools for editor/shell integration like `direnv` and `direnv-nix-lorelei`

 By default, Stack downloads and manages its own instances of GHC, based on the version specified in each project's `stack.yaml` file.
 So by default, Stack won't use externally Nix-installed GHC instances, though you have the option of using Stack's `--system-ghc` switch to use the externally provided instance of GHC.
 When not using project-level Nix shells, letting Stack manage its own instances of GHC is convenient because it can choose the right version for any given project.
-However, the way Stack downloads GHC in NixOS [is not reproducible or portable in a principled way](./doc/stack-nix.md).
+However, the way Stack downloads GHC in NixOS is not reproducible or portable in a principled way]].

 Stack may manage its own instance of GHC, but we still need to provide an instance of HLS for any versions of GHC our Stack projects use, same as for our Cabal projects.